mhenke/CFML-in-100-minutes/cfml100mins.markdown

  this.timer = "";
  while (counter GT 0) {
   this.timer &= "The counter is #arguments.counter#.<br>";
-  arguments.counter—;
+  arguments.counter-;
  }
  return this;
 }
 ```

 See how that works?
-The 'counter' starts out as whatever parameter we
+The "counter" starts out as whatever parameter we
 pass in.
-The 'while' instruction evaluates the conditional statement
+The "while" instruction evaluates the conditional statement
-'arguments.counter GT 0' and finds that yes, the counter is greater than
+"arguments.counter GT 0" and finds that yes, the counter is greater than
 zero.
 Since the condition is true, execute the instructions inside the
 loop.
 First print out **The counter is #Arguments.counter#** then take
-the value of 'Arguments.counter', subtract one from it, and store it
+the value of "Arguments.counter", subtract one from it, and store it
-back into 'Arguments.counter'.
+back into "Arguments.counter".
 Then the loop goes back to the
-'condition'/'while' statement.
+"condition" / "while" statement.
 Is it still true?
 If so, print the line
 and subtract one again.
 Keep repeating until the condition is false.

 You can also combine conditional statements using logical operators.
 The
-most common are known as 'logical and' and 'logical or'.
+most common are known as "logical and" and "logical or".
 In CFML you can
-write a 'logical and' with either the word 'and' or with double
+write a "logical and" with either the word "and" or with double
-ampersands like this: '&&'.
-You can write a 'logical or' with the word
+ampersands like this: "&&".
+You can write a "logical or" with the word
-'or' or with double pipes like this: '||'.
+"or" or with double pipes like this: "||".
 For each operation, the
-symbolic representation ( '&&' and '||' ) is more common.
+symbolic representation ( "&&" and "||" ) is more common.

 The #1 mistake people encounter when writing conditional statements is
-the difference between '=' and '=='.
+the difference between "=" and "==".

--   '=' is an *assignment*.
+*   "=" is an *assignment*.
 It means "take what's on the right side and
     stick it into whatever is on the left side" (or its *telling* not
     *asking*.)
--   '==' is a *question*.
+*   "==" is a *question*.
 It means "is the thing on the right equal to
     the thing on the left" (or its *asking* not *telling*.)

 ## 10. Nothingness & Null

 What is *nothingness*?
 Is there nothingness only in outer space?
 Really, when we think of *nothing* isn't it just the absence of something?
 Ok, that's too much philosophy

 ColdFusion did not have a way of referring to nothingness until version 9.
-ColdFusion can recieve a 'NULL' value from an external source and maintain the 'NULL' value until you try to use it.
-ColdFusion will convert the 'NULL' into an empty string (in the case of queries) or potentially destroy the variable altogether.
-However now with greater support for 'NULL' values, ColdFusion allows you to pass in and return a 'NULL' value from a method.
-'IsNull()' instruction will test for 'NULL' values and return 'true' or 'false'.
+ColdFusion can recieve a "NULL" value from an external source and maintain the "NULL" value until you try to use it.
+ColdFusion will convert the "NULL" into an empty string (in the case of queries) or potentially destroy the variable altogether.
+However now with greater support for "NULL" values, ColdFusion allows you to pass in and return a "NULL" value from a method.
+"IsNull()" instruction will test for "NULL" values and return "true" or "false".

-If you have three eggs, eat three eggs, then you might think you have *nothing* , but in terms of eggs you have '0'.
+If you have three eggs, eat three eggs, then you might think you have *nothing* , but in terms of eggs you have "0".
 Zero is something, its a number, and its *not nothing*.

 A large percentage of the errors you encounter while writing CFML code will involve a variable not existing.
 You thought something was there, you tried to do something to it, and you can't do something to nothing so CFML creates an error.
-Lets rewrite our 'makeeggs' method to  illustrate 'NULL' :
+Lets rewrite our "makeeggs" method to  illustrate "NULL" :

 #### Tag